DianeCS/GetAndCleanData/README.md

 ## Relevant files
-Files in this repo
+Files in this project

  - CODEBOOK - describes the data and provides additional references/links to resources
  - run_analysis.R - this file contains the code addressing the assignment and was used to generate the tidyAverages.txt file (described below)
  - tidyAverages.txt - this is the output from step 5 of the project: "tidy data set with the average of each variable for each activity and each subject."
+It is submitted within the course (per assignment instructions).
 It was created with  write.table and can be viewed in R or in a spreadsheet application such as MS Excel:

  - - read.table("tidyAverages.txt", header=TRUE)
  - - in Excel (current versions), select delimeted file and set the delimiter to space